sgelbart/user-groups/SPEAKERS-AND-TOPICS.md

   * Carmen is a JavaScript developer with experience in Angular, Ionic, and Electron.
 By day she writes desktop apps with Electron, and by night she builds twitterbots and plays board games.
 Carmen is a frequent speaker at OKC.js and runs the Nerdy Girls codeClub.
 * Joshua Walcher (twitter: @josh_walcher)
   * Full Stack Web Developer for Public Strategies, e-commerce and stock market specialist, PHP and JavaScript user
+* Sabrina Leggett - formerly Sabrina Gelbart (twitter: @sabrina_leggett)
+  * Full Stack Web Developer & Designer (aka Unicorn) at The Agate Group.
+Teacher at Learn To Code OK.
+Co-founder of Muskogee Web Devs.
+Topics I know about (in order): Laravel, Web Design, Wordpress, Educational Design, Meteor, Unity, Ruby on Rails.
+From California, also lived in Tel Aviv, Israel and Bozeman, Montana.
+Currently living on our ranch in Muskogee.
+In my free time I teach, farm, and do CrossFit.